shopware/shopware/src/Docs/Resources/current/20-developer-guide/100-administration/60-fetching-and-handling-data.md

 `Criteria`
  : Contains all information for a search request (filter, sorting, pagination, ...)

+`RepositoryIterator`
+ : A utility class to support paginated access on repository searches

 ## Get access to a repository

 To create a repository it is required to inject the RepositoryFactory: